sergeev92/Wine-Quality/README.md

 # Wine Quality
 The structure of the readme is as follows:
   - Introduction - contains some brief overview of work done and repository structure description
-  - Prerequisites - soft, that needs to be installed in order to be able to run the code
+  - Prerequisites - lists soft, that needs to be installed in order to be able to run the code
   - Instructions - contains details related to launching and using the code as well some notes regarding current development process
   - Summary - contains some additional thoughts that were not directly reflected in the code